 Think of your body as a car.
 For the car to run, fuel is required on a daily basis.
 Without fuel your car would just not run.

-If you used cheap low quality fuel, your car's engine, pipes, valves and systems would deteriorate and contribute to the car not running or running poorly.
-The same can be said of your body.
+If you used cheap low-quality fuel, your car's engine, pipes, valves and systems would eventually deteriorate.
+This would cause the car to not run at all or to run poorly.
+In some ways, the same can be said of your body.

-All are organic and contain numerous ingredients carefully blended for excellent results.
+All products are organic or wild -harvested and contain numerous ingredients carefully blended for excellent results.